8483/notes/topics/startupMarketingAdvertising.md

 -   **Testimonial** - Proof that it worked for others.
 -   **CTA** - Take an action ex.
 Signup, book meeting, purchase...
 You can have multiple CTAs at once.

-Match the size of the ask with the complexity of the offer.
-Big ask (ex. book meeting, expensive product) = video, impulse purchases = pictures.
-Always test though.
+Match the size of the ask with the complexity of the offer (Always test though)

+-   Big ask (ex. book meeting, expensive product) = video
+-   Impulse purchases = pictures.

 Order of ad interaction by audience: